Ugochukwuodinaka/Historical-Stock-Price-of-10-Popular-Companies-Analysis/README.md

 - Adj Close: The "Adjusted Close" price adjusts the closing price of a stock to reflect any corporate actions such as dividends, stock splits, or mergers that occurred since the stock was last traded.
 It provides a more accurate reflection of the stock's true value.
 - Volume: The "Volume" column indicates the total number of shares of the stock that were traded during the trading day.
 It represents the level of trading activity for that particular stock on that day.

+### Tools Used
+1. Power Query Editor
+    - Was used to:
+        1. Extract,
+        2. Transform, and
+        3. Load all the datasets for this analysis.

+2. Power BI (Was used to create reports and dashboard for this analysis)
+    - The following Power BI Features were incorporated:
+        1. DAX
+        2. Quick Measures
+        3. Page Navigation
+        4. Filters
+        5. Tooltips

+### Data Cleaning, Transformation and Loading using the Power Query Editor:
+1. Added the column "Company" in each of the 10 tables to reflect the name of each company on their data table.
+2. Created a new table "Company Lookup" with only one coolumn name "Company" to be able to relate with all the other tables with the "Company" key.
+3. Created a new table "10 Companies" housing all the details in each and every of the dataset tables.
+4. Created a table "Date Year" to house the "Date"seperately.
+5. Removed the last dat row "United States" from the dataset to allow only the States to stand.
+6. Transformed every other column type to its appropriate column type.